-Interview with EU Commissioner Vladimír pidla
+Interview with EU Commissioner Vladimír Špidla

-Commission and for you as the Commissioner for Employment, Social Affairs and Equal Opportunities?
+Commissioner for Employment, Social Affairs and Equal Opportunities?

-Commission for 2008.
-I personally and the Commission as a whole attach great importance to European works councils (EWC),
+and the European Commission as a whole attach great importance to the European works councils, especially in anticipating

-pidla: A proposal for a revised EWC directive would have the objectives of ensuring the effectiveness of transnational
+Špidla: A proposal for a revised EWC directive would have the objectives of ensuring the effectiveness of transnational

 information and consultation rights and greater coherence between Community legal instruments and of resolving the